mgreenig/COVIDENCE-survey/README.md

 The raw survey data takes the form of a csv file with patients as rows and columns for the answers they provide to questions on the survey.
 Survey participants were allowed to provide 20 answers for each drug-related question.
 Three drug-related questions were asked, regarding:

-- q142.
+- q142_1.
 Which medications are you taking?
 - q143_1.
 What dosages?
 - q143_2.
-What dosage units for each dosage? (referring to answers to q143_1)
+What dosage unit for each dosage? (referring to answers to q143_1)

 resulting in a ~10,000-column and 60-row table.
 Survey answers that were left blank can be left empty in the CSV file (producing NumPy NA values), or filled-in with -99.

-This survey answer table was used to create a survey answer Pandas series used in the rest of this pipeline, which the following form:
+This survey answer table was used to create a survey answer Pandas series used in the rest of this pipeline, which takes the following form:

 <table>
     <thead>